iotaledger/wasp/documentation/docs/guide/chains_and_nodes/wasp-cli.md

 wasp-cli wasp add wasp-1 127.0.0.1:9091
 ```

-If you configure the Wasp node to use the experimental [JWT authentication](node-config.md#jwt), you will need to log in
+If you configure the Wasp node to use JWT authentication, you will need to log in
 after you save the configuration.

 ```shell